Big Island on a Budget: Booking a Vacation Rental

 Closer to Natural Attractions and Activities

 Most of the resorts and hotels on the Big Island reside along the western Kona coast.
-While there are plenty of activities and events to participate in Kailua-Kona, you’ll be at least 2 hours from Hilo, Hawaii Volcanoes National Park, and the ziplining and outdoor adventures present along the island’s northern side.
-With a vacation rental, you can determine what activities you and your party are most interested in and find a suitable rental within close proximity, making your travel times considerably shorter and enjoyable than commuting from a tourist hub.
+While there are plenty of activities and events to participate in Kailua-Kona, you’ll be at least 2 hours from Hilo, Hawaii Volcanoes National Park, and the ziplining and outdoor adventures present along the island’s northern coast.
+With vacation rentals, you can determine what activities you and your party are most interested in and find a suitable rental within close proximity, making your travel times considerably shorter and enjoyable than commuting from a tourist hub.

 Related Articles